All You Need to Know Before Visiting Schonbrunn Palace

 10

-You may remember that Schönbrunn has over a thousand rooms.
-While you might expect to see at least a hundred, only 45 are open to the public.
-Don’t be disappointed, though.
+So, you might remember that Schönbrunn Palace has over a thousand rooms.
+While you might think you can see at least a hundred, only 45 are open to the public.

-Even if it’s only a few which you can see, they are enough to inspire awe and tell the story of the most influential Habsburgs who lived in Schönbrunn.
+But don’t worry!
+Even though you can only see a few, they are amazing and tell the story of the most important Habsburgs who lived there.

-Some of these personalities are Empress Maria Theresa, Emperor Franz Joseph, Empress Elisabeth, Archduke Franz Karl, and the famous Marie Antoinette, who became the last Queen of France.
+Some of these famous people are Empress Maria Theresa, Emperor Franz Joseph, Empress Elisabeth, Archduke Franz Karl, and the well-known Marie Antoinette, who became the last Queen of France.

-However, among these 45 rooms, to me, you ultimately need to see only 12.
-They are the most lavishly decorated, unique, and important.
+Out of these 45 rooms, I think you really need to see only 12.
+They are the most beautifully decorated, unique, and important.

-Facing the main palace from the main gate, from the right wing of the palace to the left, and upper to lower level, they are:
+Facing the main palace from the main gate, from the right wing to the left, and from the upper to lower level, they are as follows.

 From the blue staircase, the Salon of Empress Elisabeth is the 10th room you can see inside the Schönbrunn Palace.